Dronetech/Tiny_LSM303/README.md

 ### Instalation

-Add the folder Tiny_LSM303 to the Arduino IDE Libraries folder.
+Unzip this folder to the Arduino Libraries folder.

 ### Code Examples description